Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-Grasping tendrils of wind tug and pull at your foes, tossing them around like a leaf in the breeze.
-Make a Prowess attack against a creature of your choice within range.
-If you hit, apply two stacks of aloft.
+Grasping tendrils of acid surround your foe, eating away at their defenses.
+Make an Agility attack against a creature of your choice within range.
+If you hit, apply two stacks of defenseless.

 If you have at least 4 stacks of corrosive exposure, this spell becomes multi-target, and targets all creatures in a 5 foot radius within range instead.